Santi1393/SDPD-mf_thixo/README.md

 1. Surface tension of a droplet - Used for static validation - See Figure 1_(a)
 2. Retraction of a stretched droplet - Used for static validation - See Figure 1_(b)
+3. Static contact angle between droplet and solid wall - Used for static validation - See Figure 1_(c)
+4. Triple contact angle between three diferents droplets - Used for static validation - See detail in Figure 1_(c)
+5. Poiseuille flow for one phase - Used for dynamic validation - See Figure A.12_(a) and A.12_(d)
+6. Reverse Poiseuille flow for one phase - Used for dynamic validation - See Figure A.12_(b) and A.12_(e)
+7. Flow around a cylinder - Used for dynamic validation - See Figure A.12_(c) and A.12_(f)
+8. Poiseuille flow for two phases - Used for dynamic validation - See Figure 2_(a)
+9. Taylor deformation vs capillary number - Used for dynamic validation - See Figure 2_(b)
+10. Droplet break-up - Used for dynamic validation - See Figure 2_(c)
+11. Thixotropic shear flow in a channel - Used for thixotropic validation - See Figure 3_(a) and 3_(b)
+12. Liquid-Liquid Phase Separation (LLPS) - First exploratory case - See Figure 4 and 5
+13. Poiseuille flow for two phases with one thixotropic phase - Second exploratory case - See Figure 6
+14. Emulsion with thixotropic continuous phase and newtonian droplets - Second exploratory case - See Figure 7
+15. Emulsion with newtonian continuous phase and thixotropic droplets - Second exploratory case - See Figure 8
+16. Droplet dynamics in a periodically constricted channel - Third exploratory case - See Figure 9 and 10
+17. Droplet merging using micro-devices - Third exploratory case - See Figure 11